 Prior Learning Assessment

-Did you know that you can earn half of your credits toward your associate or bachelor’s degree at less than half the cost per credit?
+Did you know that you can earn many of your credits toward your associate or bachelor’s degree at less than half the cost per credit?
 University of Phoenix allows you to apply relevant learning, work and life experiences toward college credits through the Prior Learning Assessment (PLA) process.

 PLA credit may apply towards both the lower division and upper division credit requirements of the University's undergraduate degree programs unless specified otherwise in policy or limited by the state or jurisdiction of a student's residence.